MridulaUdayaShankar/Weeklypedia/README.md

 * **Mridula**
 * **Niyati**

+## Project Description
+A tool for auto generating your weekend-plans, based on your interests, the weather and events within a 10 mile radius.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details